Canada at the 1928 Summer Olympics

 Canada competed at the 1928 Summer Olympics in Amsterdam, Netherlands.
 69 competitors, 62 men and 7 women, took part in 49 events in 8 sports.

-Medalists
+Medallists

 Athletics

+Canada's track and field athletes departed Montreal on July 11, aboard SS Albertic bound for Amsterdam.

 32 athletes represented Canada in 1928.
 It was the nation's 7th appearance in the sport, having competed in athletics at every Olympics to date.
 After failing to win any medals in 1924, Canada returned to the athletics podium in 1928 with 4 golds, 2 silvers, and 2 bronzes.

 The women's relay team broke the world record twice on the way to winning the gold medal.
 Percy Williams won both of the men's sprint events, twice matching the Olympic record in the 100 metres.
 Bobbie Rosenfeld briefly held the Olympic record in the women's 100 metres, setting it at 12.4 seconds in the semifinals before that mark was bested by all three medalists, including Rosenfeld and Smith (with the record ultimately ending with American gold medalist Betty Robinson at 12.2 seconds).

+After the Olympics, some of the Canadian athletes participated in the Tailteann Games in Ireland, the British Army Games in England, and the Scottish Games in Glasgow.
+Canadian athletes also participated in events at Paris and London, and sailed home aboard SS Doric, after winning the Wyoming Cup as a team in Scotland.